wp-plugins/woocommerce-duplicate-billing-address/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add a checkbox to the user profile edit screen in the dashboard to enable the duplicating of the WooCommerce billing address to shipping address.
+Adds a checkbox to the user profile edit screen in the dashboard to enable the duplicating of the WooCommerce billing address to shipping address.

 == Description ==